 Which cuts for beef goulash

 The key is to use tough cuts of beef that you would usually use for stews – with plenty of collagen and fat.
 If you cook this kind of meet low and slow, the collagen will transform into gelatin, making the meat tender and the gravy thick and rich.
 That’s the secret.
-Austrians traditionally use cuts from the shank (‘Wadschinken’), but if it is not easily available, you can use cuck (beef shoulder) or short rib as well.
+Austrians traditionally use cuts from the shank (‘Wadschinken’), but if it is not easily available, you can use chuck (beef shoulder) or short rib as well.

 The only thing you have to keep in mind is to use cuts with fat and connective tissue (collagen), usually from either the front shoulder or the rear end.
 This website provides an overview of the different cuts of beef, which I consider very helpful.
 Also, there is a summery for the best cuts used in stews on serious eats.